tweag/dsomm-baseline/README.md

 It will be prompted with set of DSOMM Levels and Checks to choose to run for a given repo(s)
 1. **Select checks**:

-   You will be presented with a list of available checks grouped as per owasp dsomm levels.
+   You will be presented with a list of available checks grouped as per OWASP DSOMM levels.

    Enter the levels (Level1, Level2 etc.,) or specific check numbers or type 'ALL' to run all checks